MarvinLavechin/daem/examples/Example_2D_3Labels.md

 ## Evaluation

-Evaluate the model prediction for each channel on the four images of the test set:
+Evaluate the model prediction for each channel on the four images in the test set.

 ### Synapses